navigating-the-darkweb/navigating-the-darkweb/docs/chapter6_what_can_be_found_on_the_darknet.rst

 Games
 =====
-Online games, from old games to gambling websites, are available on almost all darknets.
+Online and offline games, from old games to gambling websites, are available on almost all darknets.
 However, don’t expect advanced online games that rely on low latency.
 Anonymity networks are instead synonyms of high latency, which makes these online games incompatible.

 .. figure:: images/image213.png
 	:width: 800